 Pressure Sensors for Static and Dynamic Measurements

-Althen pressure sensors, also called pressure sockets, pressure measurement sockets, or pressure transmitters, are based on the latest piezoresistive foil strain gauges and inductive measurement technology.
-The pressure sensors can be used for a wide variety of media and applications, such as monitoring water pressure or measuring pitot pressure.
+Pressure Sensors, also called Pressure Transmitters, are based on the latest piezoresistive foil strain gauges and inductive measurement technology.
+Pressure sensors can be used for a wide variety of media and applications, such as monitoring water pressure or measuring pitot pressure.
 In aerospace engineering, our piezoresistive pressure sensors help distribute pressure across the wing’s surface.
 They are also used in braking systems for cars and in gas turbine tests.